Hudud: Post-colonial era

 Enforcement of hudud punishments has varied from country to country.
-In Pakistan and Libya, hudud punishments have not been applied at all because of strict requirements.
-In Nigeria local courts have passed several stoning sentences for zina, all of which were overturned on appeal and left unenforced because of lack of enough evidence.
+In Pakistan and Libya, hudud punishments have not been applied at all because of strict evidentiary requirements.
+In Nigeria local courts have passed several stoning sentences for zina, all of which were overturned on appeal and left unenforced because of lack of sufficient evidence.

 During the first two years when Sharia was made state law in Sudan (1983 and 1985), a hudud punishment for theft was inflicted on some criminals, and then discontinued though not repealed.
+Floggings for moral crimes have been carried out since the codification of Islamic law in Sudan in 1991.

+Zina

+The hudud punishment for zinā in cases of consensual sex and the punishment of rape victims who failed to prove the coercion, which has occurred in some countries, have been the subject of a global human rights debate.

-Floggings for moral crimes have been carried out since the codification of Islamic law in Sudan in 1991 and continue.
-In 2012 a Sudanese court sentenced Intisar Sharif Abdallah, a teenager, to death by stoning in the city of Omdurman under article 146 of Sudan's Criminal Act after charging her with "adultery with a married person".
+In 2012 a Sudanese court sentenced Intisar Sharif Abdallah, a teenager (but an adult under Islamic law), to death by stoning in the city of Omdurman under article 146 of Sudan's Criminal Act after charging her with "adultery with a married person".
 She was held in Omdurman prison with her legs shackled, along with her 5-month-old baby.
-(She was released on July 3, 2012 after an international outcry.)
+(She was released on July 3, 2012, after an international outcry.)

-The hudud punishment for zinā in cases of consensual sex and the punishment of rape victims who failed to prove the coercion, which has occurred in some countries, have been the subject of a global human rights debate.
 In Pakistan many rape victims who have failed to prove accusations have been jailed this has been criticized as leading to "hundreds of incidents where a woman subjected to rape, or gang rape, were eventually accused of zināʾ" and incarcerated.
-Kennedy states that majority of cases against women jailed on charges of zina in Pakistan are filed by their family members against disobedient daughters and estranged wives as harassment suits.
+Charles Kennedy states that majority of cases against women jailed on charges of zina in Pakistan are filed by their family members against disobedient daughters and estranged wives as harassment suits.
 Hundreds of women in Afghanistan jails are victims of rape or domestic violence, accused of zina under tazir.
 In Pakistan, over 200,000 zina cases against women under the Hudood laws were under way at various levels in Pakistan's legal system in 2005.
 In addition to thousands of women in prison awaiting trial for zina-related charges, rape victims in Pakistan have been reluctant to report rape because they feared being charged with zina.
 The resulting controversy prompted the law to be amended in 2006, though the amended version has been criticized for continuing to blur the legal distinction between rape and consensual sex.

+Judicial amputation

+According to Amnesty International, between 1981 and December 1999 there were at least 90 amputations (although this punishment is not exclusively used to carry out a hudud punishment) and at least five cross-amputations (hand and foot on opposite sides amputated) for judicial punishment.

+Amputation as punishment is also practiced in Muslim countries like Brunei, the United Arab Emirates, Iran, Saudi Arabia, Yemen, and 11 of the 36 states within Nigeria.